Identifying causal effects with subjective ordinal outcomes: What would be identified with a smooth reporting function

-Recall the simple benchmark of heterogeneous linear reporting from Section \ref{secmodel}.
-Heterogeneous linear reporting may be a reasonable assumption if individuals aim to maximize the informativeness of their responses by equally spreading out the response categories \citep{vanpraag1991}, given their subjective definitions $\ell(v)$ and $\mu(v)$ of the minimum and maximum category thresholds. \citet{Kaiser_2019} summarize empirical evidence in support of linearity, for example from asking individuals directly about their response thresholds, or using objectively verifiable outcomes such as an individual's height.
+Heterogeneous linear reporting captures the idea that response functions are ``linear'', while still allowing them to vary by individual.
+Heterogeneous linear reporting may be a reasonable assumption if individuals aim to maximize the informativeness of their responses by equally spreading out the response categories \citep{vanpraag1991}, given their subjective definitions $\ell(v)$ and $\mu(v)$ of the minimum and maximum category thresholds.\footnote{Many studies justify the use of regression based approaches to studying subjective data $R_i$ by interpreting such data as a direct measurement of $H_i$.
+However, the function $r(\cdot, v)$ cannot literally be the identity function if $\mathcal{R}$ is a set of integers, unless we think that ``true'' happiness also only takes integer values.
+We might view the cardinality approach as instead supposing that $r(h)$ is homogeneous across individuals and that the thresholds $\tau(r)$ are equally spaced apart.} \citet{Kaiser_2019} summarize empirical evidence in support of linearity, for example from asking individuals directly about their response thresholds, or asking about verifiable outcomes such as an individual's height.